 Wiltshire is a vibrant county and is rich in culture.
 There's a mixture of larger festivals showcasing international art to independent galleries exhibiting the work of local artists.

 Over the course of two weeks every year The Ageas Salisbury International Arts Festival takes place.
-The festival showcases a mixture of worl music, theatre, dance, visual arts, classical music and much more.
+The festival showcases a mixture of world music, theatre, dance, visual arts, classical music and much more.
 In the past themes of the festival have included China, Russia and Brazil.

-Another fabulous festival to visit is the the International Street Festival and Carnival in Devizes.
+Another fabulous festival to visit is the International Street Festival and Carnival in Devizes.
 The festival takes place over two weeks in the summer and is a vibrant and exciting festival with a confetti battle and carnival parade.

 For those visiting who are keen artists or art enthusiasts a must visit is Fisherton Mill, which is home to the largest independent gallery in the South West.
-There's a many artists residing in Fisherton Mill and visitors have a great chance to see the artists in their studios.
+There are many artists residing in Fisherton Mill and visitors have a great chance to see the artists in their studios.
 The artists also have many works on sale including handmade jewellery.
 Other great venues to visit are the Black Barn Gallery in Kington Langley or the Church Farm Arts Venue.

 If you want to see some live music, the Wiltshire Music Centre in Bradford-on-Avon has concerts throughout the year.
 Past acts include the City of London Sinfonia, jazz legend Courtney Pine and famous guitarist John Williams.